Skip to Content

 Are there any fast-growing flowering shade trees?

-Ginkgos grow fast, and they produce a beautiful display of yellow blooms in the spring.
-These trees are especially well-suited to high-traffic areas and stand up to air pollution.
+Ginkgos grow fast and produce a beautiful display of yellow blooms in the spring.
+These trees are especially well-suited to high-traffic areas and can withstand air pollution.

 What are some good fast-growing evergreen flowering trees?